cbm80amiga/ST7789_BME280_weather_station/README.md

 - software generated 7-segment font saves a lot of memory necessary for high resolution font
 - BME280 is connected via I2C
 - ST7789 display is connected via SPI

+## Notes

-- required: DigiFont and RREFont libraries (available on my GitHub) and Adafruit_BME280
+- Required: DigiFont and RREFont libraries (available on my GitHub) and Adafruit_BME280
-- in case of compatibility issues use Arduino IDE 1.6.5
+- In case of compatibility issues use Arduino IDE 1.6.5
+- Use only ENABLE_RRE_16B = 1 in RREFont.h, other ENABLEs should be 0 to save memory

 If you find it useful and want to buy me a coffee or a beer: